Lab 1: Getting started

 to read and return a string value andnextInt

 to read and return an integer value.
-Here’s an example of what a run of the program should look like:Please enter your first name: Gloria Hello Gloria, Welcome to CS112!!!
-How old are you Gloria?
-57
+Your program may run as follows:Please enter your name: Christine Hello Christine, Welcome to CS112!!!
+Christine how old are you?
+61 61!
+WOW!

 -